parth-io/Learn-CS-and-Coding/Linux and OSes/Bash/Scripting Notes.md

 Permissions - read, write, execute

 For executable files, setuid and setgid bits will allow any user to execute the program with the rights of the owner or the group, respectively.
 Ensure a setuid root program is secure and reliable before granting it permissions.

+#### Root

+`sudo -i`

+`sudo -s`

+`su -`

+The -i option tells sudo to run the shell specified by the root user’s password database entry as a login shell.
+If you pass the -s to the sudo command, it runs the shell specified by the SHELL  environment variable if it exists or the shell defined by the invoking  user’s password database entry.

+`su`  vs `sudo` - Google it!

 #### Directories